ansible-collections/cisco.ios/docs/cisco.ios.ios_logging_global_module.rst

     #         "no logging cns-events warnings",
     #         "no logging policy-firewall rate-limit 10",
     #         "no logging dmvpn rate-limit 10",
-    #         "no logging trap errors"
+    #         "no logging trap errors",
+    #         "no logging buffered 6000 critical",
+    #         "no logging facility local6",
+    #         "logging host 172.16.1.27 filtered",
     #     ],

     # After state: